What Happens If You Don't Have a Fire Risk Assessment for Your HMO?

 Start Your AssessmentYour legal duty in plain terms

-The Regulatory Reform (Fire Safety) Order 2005 (RRO 2005) requires the responsible person — in an HMO, that is almost always the landlord — to carry out a suitable and sufficient fire risk assessment of the common parts of the property and put appropriate fire precautions in place.
+The Regulatory Reform (Fire Safety) Order 2005 (RRO 2005) — the main fire safety law for rented properties — requires the responsible person to carry out a suitable and sufficient fire risk assessment of the common parts of the property and put appropriate fire precautions in place.
+In an HMO (House in Multiple Occupation), the responsible person is almost always the landlord.
 This applies to all HMOs, regardless of size, storey count, or whether the property is licensed.

 Since 1 October 2023, every fire risk assessment must be recorded in writing.
 A mental note or an informal walkthrough is not sufficient.
-If you cannot produce a written document, you do not have a compliant FRA — full stop.
+If you can't produce a written document, you don't have a compliant FRA — full stop.

 1. Enforcement notice